JaCaLla/obnk/README.md

 Architecture emplyed in this app is the classical 3 layers (View, Domain and Data).

 ## View Layer
 View layer is where are implemented the app UI and its presentation logic.
-Each scene (screen) is implemented by a stack of three components: View, Presenter, Interactor and Coordinator.
+Each scene (screen), under __ViewLayer/Contollers__, is implemented by a stack of three components: View, Presenter, Interactor and Coordinator.

 ![image](https://user-images.githubusercontent.com/4647295/209935891-e61bc712-ab3d-4191-9d18-712a5248464d.png)